-ELECTIVES:
+ELECTIVES: 14 - 17 credits

-(Other courses numbered 100 or higher may be used as electives) 7

-Courses listed under Area Requirements may be taken as electives once the area requirements have been fulfilled.

-Only courses specifically listed as repeatable may count more than once as elective credit for the Associate in Arts Degree.

-Only one of the following courses can be used as an elective for the Associate in Arts Degree: IS 105, LSK 101, and SSCI 101.

-It is recommended that electives include courses in foreign or Hawaiian languages, a course in humanities, a course in social science, and a course in natural science.
+An elective can be any transfer-level course numbered 100 or higher.
+Generally students plan to fill area requirements first.
+Once those requirements are filled, other courses listed under area requirements can be applied toward elective credits.
+Only courses specifically listed as repeatable may count more than once as elective credit.
+Only one of the following courses can be used as an elective: IS 105, LSK 101, or SSCI 101.
+It is recommended that electives include courses in foreign or Hawaiian language, a course in humanities, a course in social science, and a course in natural science.
+If a student plans to transfer to University of Hawai'i at Mānoa, using foreign language as electives is highly recommended since foreign language is a graduation requirement for most UH Mānoa programs.

-• MEDICAL OFFICE RECEPTIONIST • (Health Education)
+(MEDICAL OFFICE RECEPTIONIST)

+Health Education